 DAY 15 SEPTEMBER 23

-Your flight leaves late tonight, arriving in Australia late afternoon on September 16.
+Your flight leaves late tonight, arriving in Australia late afternoon.

 TOUR DETAILS AND INCLUSIONS